 Students matriculated in the Surgical Technology program who withdraw or are Program Suspended may be eligible for readmission consideration.
-A student may be readmitted to the program one time only.
 Students who have failed a course because of lack of professionalism or unsafe practice involving actions or non-actions may be suspended from the program without eligibility for readmission consideration.
 Unsafe practice includes actions or non-actions that may cause injury, damage or harm to the surgical client or others.